EmmanuelAdah/PanAfrik_Store/README.md

 ## 🧪 Testing & Quality
 The project uses Jest and Supertest.
-Run the following to see the coverage report located in the /coverage folder:Bashnpm test
+Run the following to see the coverage report located in the /coverage folder: npm test